rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 conform substantially to those governing standard collection‐level descriptions, as presented in Cataloging Service Bulletin, no. 78 (Fall 1997).
 A4.
 Core‐level DCRM(B)
-Apply the code “dcrmb” to records for resources cataloged according to the corelevel guidelines found in Appendix C. The fact that such records follow the corelevel provisions of DCRM(B) is indicated by the value 4 assigned in the encoding level (Leader/17) and the code “dcrmb” in 040 subfield ‡e.
+Apply the code "dcrmb" to records for resources cataloged according to the corelevel guidelines found in Appendix C. The fact that such records follow the corelevel provisions of DCRM(B) is indicated by the value 4 assigned in the encoding level (Leader/17) and the code "dcrmb" in 040 subfield ‡e.
 A5.
 Minimal‐level DCRM(B)
-Apply the code “dcrmb” to records for resources cataloged according to the minimal‐level guidelines found in Appendix D. The fact that such records follow APPENDIX A. MARC 21 DESCRIPTIVE CONVENTIONS CODE Descriptive 152 Cataloging of Rare Materials (Books) the minimal‐level provisions of DCRM(B) is indicated by the value 7 assigned in the encoding level (Leader/17) and the code “dcrmb” in 040 subfield ‡e.
+Apply the code "dcrmb" to records for resources cataloged according to the minimal‐level guidelines found in Appendix D. The fact that such records follow APPENDIX A. MARC 21 DESCRIPTIVE CONVENTIONS CODE Descriptive 152 Cataloging of Rare Materials (Books) the minimal‐level provisions of DCRM(B) is indicated by the value 7 assigned in the encoding level (Leader/17) and the code "dcrmb" in 040 subfield ‡e.
 A6.
-Microforms and digital reproductions of books Apply the code “dcrmb” to records for microforms and digital reproductions of books if the descriptive portion of the record conforms to DCRM(B) (full, core, or minimal level).
-If, however, DCRM(B) (full, core, or minimal level) is not used in all aspects (e.g., if the size of the book is not recorded in the physical description area), do not use the code “dcrmb.”
+Microforms and digital reproductions of books Apply the code "dcrmb" to records for microforms and digital reproductions of books if the descriptive portion of the record conforms to DCRM(B) (full, core, or minimal level).
+If, however, DCRM(B) (full, core, or minimal level) is not used in all aspects (e.g., if the size of the book is not recorded in the physical description area), do not use the code "dcrmb."
 A7.
 Nonbook formats
-Do not apply the code “dcrmb” to records for nonbook materials such as serials, maps, music, and graphics, even though they may have been cataloged according to an adapted, “DCRM(B)‐like” standard.20 Do, however, apply the code ʺdcrmbʺ to individual and special issues of serials cataloged separately as monographs according to the provisions of Appendix H.
+Do not apply the code "dcrmb" to records for nonbook materials such as serials, maps, music, and graphics, even though they may have been cataloged according to an adapted, "DCRM(B)‐like" standard.20 Do, however, apply the code ʺdcrmbʺ to individual and special issues of serials cataloged separately as monographs according to the provisions of Appendix H.
 A8.
-“Special collections cataloging”
+"Special collections cataloging"
-In this context “special collections cataloging” means fuller use of notes, access points, and other elements that are not specifically called for in AACR2 or its predecessors, but that follow the spirit of DCRM(B) without following its rules completely.
+In this context "special collections cataloging" means fuller use of notes, access points, and other elements that are not specifically called for in AACR2 or its predecessors, but that follow the spirit of DCRM(B) without following its rules completely.
 Such cataloging is frequently done for 19th‐century and later materials housed in special collections.
-Do not apply the code “dcrmb” to records for “special collections cataloging” unless the cataloging follows the descriptive requirements of DCRM(B) completely (full, core, or minimal level).
+Do not apply the code "dcrmb" to records for "special collections cataloging" unless the cataloging follows the descriptive requirements of DCRM(B) completely (full, core, or minimal level).
 A9.
 Earlier codes
-If an existing record contains an earlier code in 040 subfield ‡e, such as “dcrb” (Descriptive Cataloging of Rare Books) or “bdrb” (Bibliographic Description of Rare Books), and the description is being updated to DCRM(B) standards, delete the earlier code and add the “dcrmb” code to the end of the 040 field in subfield ‡e.
+If an existing record contains an earlier code in 040 subfield ‡e, such as "dcrb" (Descriptive Cataloging of Rare Books) or "bdrb" (Bibliographic Description of Rare Books), and the description is being updated to DCRM(B) standards, delete the earlier code and add the "dcrmb" code to the end of the 040 field in subfield ‡e.
 20 Use a DCRM component manual for the format being described if one exists.
 Descriptive Cataloging of Rare Materials (Books) 153 APPENDIX B. COLLECTION‐LEVEL RECORDS